PrefectHQ/prefect/docs/guides/deployment/push-work-pools.md

 === "Google Cloud Run"

-    To push work to Cloud Run, a GCP service account and an API Key are required.
+    A GCP service account and an API Key are required, to push work to Cloud Run.

     Create a service account by navigating to the service accounts page and clicking *Create*.
 Name and describe your service account, and click *continue* to configure permissions.